 Other baby crib safety guidelines that you should take into consideration!

 If the crib meets all required safety standards, that is a big step towards your baby’s safety.
 But just purchasing a safe crib is not the only thing you should do, because you have to use it correctly too!
 There are other safety measures, which you should take into consideration to provide the safest sleeping environment for your baby!

 - Never put pillows, blankets, and sheepskins in a baby’s sleep environment, to prevent suffocation.

 - If you use position devices, use them carefully following the instructions.

 - The American Academy of Pediatrics (AAP) warned against using bumper pads.
 If you decide to use them anyway, use breathable materials, which fit firmly around the crib.

-- Also, avoid putting plush toys and any comforters in the crib with your baby.
+- Avoid putting plush toys and any comforters in the crib with your baby.

-- Try to keep it away from blinds and windows or anything else that baby when he gets a bit older can pull down.
+- Keep the crib away from blinds and windows or anything else that baby when he gets a bit older can pull down.
 Blinds or curtain cords on a baby rich can suffocate him/her.
 Also, this measurement prevents your baby from falling through the window.

 - Regularly check for loose or broken screws, bolts, and mattress support.
 You won’t forget about it, if you check them, every time you change the sheets.